 This high-end Weber grill does it all, from a “sear station” designed to create an intense heat zone to quickly add sear marks to your meat to an iGrill 3 app-connected thermometer, which monitors food as it cooks, displaying the real-time temperature on your mobile device.

 The Genesis II E-335 is definitely a major step up from the iconic black classic grill, but it still has Weber quality.
-This grill has 669 square inches of cooking space along with a stainless-steel side burner.
+This grill has 669 square inches of cooking space, along with a stainless-steel side burner which provides an area to saute or simmer parts of your meal.
 Its solid stainless-steel rod cooking grates provide even heat distribution across the entire porcelain-enameled cast-iron grilling surface.

-There are enclosed storage and side tables with hooks to keep your grilling tools in easy reach, and it's all backed with a 10-year warranty,
+There are enclosed storage and side tables with hooks to keep your grilling tools in easy reach, and it's all backed with a ten-year warranty.
+This grill is on the more expensive side, and reviewers have mentioned that customer service is inadequate.

 Dimensions (DxWxH): 29 x 59 x 47 inches | Cooking Area: 513 square inches | BTU/hour: 39,000